About the committee

 Committee practices

-Alongside the Senate Scrutiny of Delegated Legislation Committee, the committee also publishes Scrutiny News, a newsletter intended to highlight key aspects of the committee's work, including information relating to bills that are under currently consideration by the Parliament.
+Alongside the Senate Scrutiny of Delegated Legislation Committee, the committee also publishes Scrutiny News, a newsletter intended to highlight key aspects of the committee's work, including information relating to bills that are currently under consideration by the Parliament.